Serving Our Military and Veteran Students

 We don’t do placements or internships.

-We deliver academically accredited conversion courses that help people leverage of their qualifications and work experience to move into a career in the pharmaceutical and medical device manufacturing industry.
+We deliver academically accredited conversion courses that help people leverage their qualifications and work experience to move into a career in the pharmaceutical and medical device manufacturing industry.

 Our offices are based in the heart of Boston MA, in the Prudential Tower (close enough to hear roars from Fenway) but we deliver our courses online so you are able to complete it at home.